-3. Introduce legislation to raise the minimum age of sale for all tobacco products to 21.
+- Pass statewide legislation to raise the retail sales age of tobacco products to 21;

 - Increase tobacco control program and Quit Line state funding; and